learnk8s/learnk8s.io/src/best-practices/governance.v2.md

 It's common practice to give away the least permission needed, _but what is practical and how do you quantify the least privilege?_

-Fine-grained policies provide greater security, but require more effort to administrate.
+Fine-grained policies provide greater security but require more effort to administrate.

-Broader grants can give unnecessary API access to service accounts, but are easier to controls.
+Broader grants can give unnecessary API access to service accounts but are easier to controls.

 _Should you create a single policy per namespace and share it?_